centrifugal/centrifugo/misc/release/notes.md

+Centrifugo is a scalable soft **real-time messaging** server written in Go language.
+Centrifugo can instantly deliver messages to application online users connected over a **variety of real-time transports** (like WebSocket, HTTP-streaming, SSE/EventSource, GRPC, SockJS).
+Centrifugo has channel concept – so it's actually a **user-facing PUB/SUB server**.
+Centrifugo is **language-agnostic** and can be used to implement chat applications, live comments, multiplayer games, streaming metrics, etc. in conjunction with any backend.
+It's especially useful when the application backend does not have built-in concurrency support, or dealing with many persistent connections is a challenge you are not going to take part in.
+Several official client SDKs for **browser and mobile development** wrap bidirectional protocol, also Centrifugo supports unidirectional approach for simple zero-sdk-dependency use cases.

+Proceed to [centrifugal.dev](https://centrifugal.dev/) for a more detailed description.

 New v4 release puts Centrifugo to the next level in terms of client protocol performance, WebSocket fallback simplicity, SDK ecosystem and channel security model.
 This is a major release with breaking changes according to our [Centrifugo v4 roadmap](https://github.com/centrifugal/centrifugo/issues/500).

 Several important documents we have at this point can help you get started with Centrifugo v4: